+'''

+ReturnCode

+[, Connection-parameters ]

+← DeleteConnection(CallId

+, EndpointId

+, ConnectionId

+[, NotifiedEntity]

+[, RequestedEvents]

+[, RequestIdentifier]

+[, SignalRequests]

+[, QuarantineHandling]

-[, Connection-parameters]
+[, DetectEvents])

-- ← DeleteConnection(CallId - , EndpointId , ConnectionId [, NotifiedEntity] [, RequestedEvents] [, RequestIdentifier] [, DigitMap] [, SignalRequests] [, QuarantineHandling] [, DetectEvents])
+'''

 The endpoint identifier, in this form of the DeleteConnection command, MUST be fully qualified.
 Wildcard conventions MUST NOT be used.
-An embedded client that receives a Delete Connection with a wildcard convention MUST return an error (the error returned SHOULD be error code 500 - the transaction could not be executed because the endpoint is unknown) in response.
+A gateway that receives this form of the DeleteConnection with a wildcard convention MUST return an error (error returned SHOULD be error code 500 - the transaction could not be executed because the endpoint is unknown) in response.

 In the general case where a connection has two ends, this command has to be sent to both gateways involved in the connection.
 After the connection has been deleted, packet network media streams previously supported by the connection are no longer available.
 Any media packets received for the old connection are simply discarded and no new media packets for the stream are sent.
-When one or more D-QoS reservations and/or committals have been made for the connection, the DeleteConnection command will release the resources reserved.
+Also after the connection has been deleted, any loopback that has been requested for the connection MUST be cancelled (unless the endpoint has another connection requesting loopback).

 In response to the DeleteConnection command, the gateway returns a list of parameters that describe the status of the connection.
-The connection parameters MUST only be returned if the command is successful and the connection is deleted.
+15 The connection parameters MUST only be returned if the command is successful and the connection is deleted.
 These parameters are:

-- Number of packets sent.
-The total number of RTP data packets transmitted by the sender since starting transmission on the connection.
+- Number of packets sent The total number of RTP data packets transmitted by the sender since starting transmission on the connection.
 The count is not reset if the sender changes its synchronization source identifier (SSRC, as defined in RTP)-for example, as a result of a Modify command.
-The value MUST be based on the same information provided via the RTCP mechanism. - Number of octets sent.
-The total number of payload octets (i.e., not including header or padding) transmitted in RTP data packets by the sender since starting transmission on the connection.
+The value MUST be based on the same information provided via the RTCP mechanism. - Number of octets sent The total number of payload octets (i.e., not including header or padding) transmitted in RTP data packets by the sender since starting transmission on the connection.
 The count is not reset if the sender changes its SSRC identifier-for example, as a result of a ModifyConnection command.
-The value MUST be based on the same information provided via the RTCP mechanism. - Number of packets received.
-The total number of RTP data packets received by the sender since starting reception on the connection.
+The value MUST be based on the same information provided via the RTCP mechanism. - Number of packets received The total number of RTP data packets received by the sender since starting reception on the connection.
 The count includes packets received from different SSRC if the sender used several values.
-All received packets MUST be counted independent of the connection mode or any type of processing error, e.g., authentication failure. - Number of octets received.
-The total number of payload octets (i.e., not including header or padding) transmitted in RTP data packets by the sender since starting transmission on the connection.
-The count includes packets received from different SSRC if the sender used several values.
-All received octets MUST be counted independent of the connection mode or any type of processing error, e.g., authentication failure. - Number of packets lost.
-The total number of RTP data packets that have been lost since the beginning of reception.
-This number is defined to be the number of packets expected less the number of packets actually received, where the number of packets received includes any which are late or are duplicates.
-The count includes packets received from different SSRC if the sender used several values.
-Thus, packets that arrive late are not counted as lost, and the loss may be negative if there are duplicates.
-The count includes packets received from different SSRC if the sender used several values.
-The number of packets expected is defined to be the extended last sequence number received, less the initial sequence number received.
-The count includes packets received from different SSRC, if the sender used several values.
-The value is zero if for example no packets were received on the connection.
+All received packets MUST be counted independent of the connection mode or any type of processing error, e.g., authentication failure.